Yandex Cloud

 The runtime automatically loads your code and invokes the request handler you specified.
 It receives the incoming request and the invocation context as arguments.
 The context contains additional information about the function parameters.

-Cloud Functions automatically captures the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+Cloud Functions automatically catches the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
 This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
-For more information about the log format, see Python function runtime logging.
+For more information about the log format, see Python function execution logging.

-To learn more about programming in Python or using its constructs, see the official Python documentation.
+To learn more about programming in Python or how certain constructs work, see the official Python documentation.

 Was the article helpful?